Union Solidarity and Development Association: History

 The Union Solidarity and Development Party (USDP), formed on 29 March 2010, took part in the 2010 elections.
 All civil servants and members under the age of 25 were purged from the USDA, the remaining members were enrolled into the USDP.
 All assets of the USDA were transferred to the USDP leading to the disbanding of the USDA.

 Htay Oo was the secretary general of the organisation.
 Its headquarters were in Yangon, Myanmar, and operated nationwide.

-On 19 October 2008, a small bomb exploded in the Htan Chauk Pin quarter of the Shwepyitha Township office of the USDA, resulting in property damage and killing one According to the New Light of Myanmar, the victim was identified as Thet Oo Win, a former Buddhist monk who participated in the Saffron Revolution, was killed while improvising the bomb at his own residence.
-The junta blamed the National League for Democracy party of planting that bomb, but experts believed at the time that the opposition was not in a position to carry out such acts amidst the tightly controlled security environment.
+On 19 October 2008, a small bomb exploded in the Htan Chauk Pin quarter of the Shwepyitha Township office of the USDA, resulting in property damage and the death of one person.
+According to the New Light of Myanmar, the victim was identified as Thet Oo Win, a former Buddhist monk who participated in the Saffron Revolution.
+He was reportedly killed while improvising the bomb at his own residence.
+The junta blamed the National League for Democracy party for planting that bomb, but experts believed at the time that the opposition was not in a position to carry out such acts amidst the tightly controlled security environment.